The Lie That Your Past Disqualifies You

 And it’s keeping you hidden.

 “My past disqualifies me from my calling.
-If people knew where I’ve been, they wouldn’t listen to where I’m going.”
+If people knew where I’ve been, they wouldn’t trust me to lead them forward.”

 You’ve convinced yourself that God can forgive your past, but He can’t use it.
 That He can redeem you, but He can’t redeem your story.
 That your mess is too messy to become a message.

-But here’s what you’re missing: You’re not trying to prove you’re qualified to people.
+But listen.
+You’re not trying to prove you’re qualified to people.
 You’re trying to prove it to yourself.

-Because deep down, you don’t believe that God can use someone with your history.
+Deep down, you don’t believe that God can use someone with your history.
 You don’t believe that your past can become your platform.
-You don’t believe that the very thing you’re most ashamed of could be the exact thing that makes you relatable, credible, and powerful.
+And you definitely don’t believe that the very thing you’re most ashamed of could be the exact thing that makes you relatable, credible, and powerful.

 You’re robbing people of the very testimony they need to hear.

-Because the women who need you most?
-They’re not looking for someone who’s always had it together.
+The women who need you most aren’t looking for someone who’s always had it together.
 They’re looking for someone who’s been where they are and made it out.

 They don’t need your perfection.
 They need your process.